101 – University of Toronto

 U of T student housing offerings are as varied as the people who live in them.
-We have the same philosophy for housing and community as we do for learning: different people have different needs.
-Refer to the Housing Services website for detailed information.
+We have the same philosophy for housing and community as we do for learning: Different people have different needs.

-We offer approximately 3,600 admission scholarships that total more than $10.7 million.
+We offer approximately 4,500 admission scholarships that total more than $20 million.
 In most cases, no separate application is required.
 Selection is based on your overall record, with particular emphasis placed on the most recent results.
-Find more information about scholarships.

 Student Financial Support

-For Canadian students, the University of Toronto is committed to the principle that no student admitted to a program will be unable to enroll in or complete the program due to a lack of financial means.
-The commitment is based on the assumption that you will first access the government aid for which you are eligible.
+For Canadian students, U of T is committed to the principle that no student admitted to a program will be unable to enroll in or complete the program due to a lack of financial means.
+The commitment is based on the assumption that you will first access the government aid you are eligible for.

-Financial need is assessed based on the Ontario Student Assistance Program (OSAP) and those whose assessed need is not fully covered by government aid will receive additional funding from the university.
+Financial need is assessed based on the Ontario Student Assistance Program (OSAP).
+Those whose assessed need is not fully covered by government aid will receive additional funding from the University.

 U of T Advance Planning for Students (UTAPS)

-Upon receipt of your OUAC application, we will send an email acknowledgement that provides information about what is required to complete your application.
-Note: your application cannot be considered until all required documentation has been received.
+Upon receipt of your OUAC application, we will send an acknowledgement email that provides information about what is required to complete your application.

 Application Program Choices

-If your first language is not English, you may be required to provide proof of English facility.
+If English is not your first language, you may be required to provide proof of English facility.